SynProSolutions/vagrant/README.md

 ```

 You can connect from jessie1 to jessie2 and vice versa by ssh-ing as user root with password `vagrant` (e.g. `ssh root@jessie2` from jessie1 system).
+Three nodes for each Debian release have been pre-defined (e.g. jessie1, jessie2, jessie3).

 ## Vagrant's base box file